 The Ugly Five

-A massive wading bird: large specimens are thought to reach a height of 152 cm (60 in) and a weight of 9 kg (20 lb).
-Sometimes called the "undertaker bird" due to its shape from behind: cloak-like wings and back, skinny white legs, and sometimes a large white mass of "hair".
+A massive wading bird: large specimens are thought to reach a height of 152 cm and a weight of 9 kg.
+It's sometimes called the "undertaker bird" due to its shape from behind: cloak-like wings and back, skinny white legs, and a large white mass of "hair".
 The marabou stork is a frequent scavenger, often alongside vultures.
-It is believed that the naked head and long neck are adaptations to this livelihood, as with the vultures with which the stork often feeds.
-In both cases, a feathered head would become rapidly clotted with blood and other substances when the bird's head was inside a large corpse, and the bare head is easier to keep clean.
+It is believed that the naked head and long neck are adaptations to this livelihood, as with the vultures, with which the stork often feeds.
+In both cases, a feathered head would become rapidly clotted with blood and other substances when the bird's head was inside a large corpse, and the bare head is easier to keep clean!

-Warthog ( Malawi, Zimbabwe, Zambia, eSwatini, South Africa, Botswana, Namibia, Kenya, Tanzania, Senegal, Mauritania)
+Warthog ( Malawi, Zimbabwe, Zambia, eSwatini, South Africa, Botswana, Namibia, Kenya, Tanzania, Senegal, Mauritania, Uganda)

 How can you not like a warthog?
 Pumbaa from the lion king ambles the plains inoffensively, it seems. though their tusks can inflict severe wounds.
 The tusks are ivory, so warthogs are at danger from hunters who take them to carve, like elephants.

-Vulture (Malawi, Zimbabwe, Zambia, eSwatini, South Africa, Botswana, Namibia, Kenya, Tanzania, Senegal, Mauritania, Gabon)
+Vulture (Malawi, Zimbabwe, Zambia, eSwatini, South Africa, Botswana, Namibia, Kenya, Tanzania, Senegal, Mauritania, Gabon, Uganda)

 A family of scavenging birds.
 There are 11 species in Africa, six of these are endemic.
 The key characteristic of many vultures is a bald head, devoid of normal feathers.
-It was thought that was easier to keep clean ( see marabou stork) but it is now believed that the bare skin may play an important role in thermo-regulation.
+It was thought that this was because it is easier to keep clean ( see marabou stork) but it is now believed that the bare skin may play an important role in thermo-regulation.
 Vultures have been observed to hunch their bodies and tuck in their heads in the cold, and open their wings and stretch their necks in the heat.
-Vultures also use urine as a way to keep themselves cool by urinating on themselves.
+Vultures also use urine as a way to keep themselves cool by spraying themselves.

 Wild life conservation organisations say that vultures get a bad press and that they are vital in cleaning up carrion.
 They also say that vultures are on the verge of extinction.